DinaAli2003/DinaAli2003/README.md

 <div align="left">

   I’m a Junior Data Analyst passionate about **Data Analysis & Machine Learning**, with the ambition to grow into a **Data Scientist**.
-  With a strong enthusiasm for **Mathematics, Statistics, and Data field**, I enjoy unlocking the power of data to deliver meaningful insights.
+  With a strong enthusiasm for **Mathematics, Statistics, and the Data field**, I enjoy unlocking the power of data to deliver meaningful insights.

   - 🔭 **Currently working on:** Dashboards & ML-driven insights